balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

     as a volume.
   - Data stored in tmpfs volumes will be lost once the container using the volume is stopped or removed.

-### 3.Hosted Volumes:
+### 3.Hosted Volumes
 In host volumes, we don't create any volumes within Docker.
 Instead, we create a directory or file on our host system and map this directory or file to a directory within the container.

 #### 1.Create a host volume.